 If you are interested in attending medical school, a physician assistant program, or a graduate program in occupational or physical therapy, you can major in Neuroscience at UNE and fulfill all of the prerequisites for these programs.
 Find out more by visiting the Office of Pre-Health Professions Advising website.

 Most majors in the College of Arts and Sciences offer high-performing students the opportunity to graduate with Honors.
-You should consult with your major advisor or department chair for specific criteria and requirements.
+You should consult with your major advisor or academic director for specific criteria and requirements.

 Intern off-campus or in one of our faculty labs that are conducting cutting-edge research.
 Join studies in: